Ghostzapper: Racing career

 His final race of 2004 was the Breeders' Cup Classic at Lone Star Park, run over a distance of 1 1/4 miles.
-The excellent field included 2002 Horse of the Year Azeri, defending Breeders' Cup winner Pleasantly Perfect, American Classic winners Funny Cide and Birdstone, and multiple stakes winners Roses in May and Perfect Drift.
+The field included 2002 Horse of the Year Azeri, defending Breeders' Cup winner Pleasantly Perfect, American Classic winners Funny Cide and Birdstone, and multiple stakes winners Roses in May and Perfect Drift.
 Pleasantly Perfect went off at almost identical odds to Ghostzapper, with Ghostzapper a slight favorite.
 There were several factors of concern to the bettors, starting with the fact that Ghostzapper had never run at the distance.
 Another issue was trainer Bobby Frankel's poor record at the Breeders' Cup despite consistently training some of the best horses in the country.
-And then there was that Ghostzapper drew post position one and risked getting trapped on the rail in heavy traffic.
+In addition, Ghostzapper drew post position one and risked getting trapped on the rail in heavy traffic.
 His exercise rider, Nuno Santos, was not concerned.
-"Drawing the rail doesn't matter, wire-to-wire", he said a few days before the race.
+"Drawing the rail doesn't matter, wire-to-wire," he said a few days before the race.
 "Believe me, no worries.
 This horse is unreal, a freak, and everyone is going to see it on Saturday.
 You're going to see a Secretariat type of race.
 I can feel him getting stronger every day, and I've never been as confident in a horse as I am with this guy, and that includes Azeri.
 It's another world.
 They're going to have to wait years and years to see another one like this."
 Frankel concurred.
-"If I don't screw him up and he goes into the Breeders' Cup as good as he is right now, he can't lose", he said.
+"If I don't screw him up and he goes into the Breeders' Cup as good as he is right now, he can't lose," he said.
 "It'll be no contest; that's all I'm telling you.
 That's how good this horse is."

 However, Frankel was worried that Ghostzapper might get caught in an early speed duel with Roses in May.
 Ghostzapper would have to break fast to keep from getting trapped on the rail, and Roses in May was the only other horse in the race with the speed to challenge him early.
 If Roses in May pushed too hard, both horses might burn each other out and set up the race for a late closer.
-Accordingly, Frankel talked to the owner of Roses in May, Ken Ramsey, and said "If we lay first and second and the jockeys keep them slow and don't kill each other trying for the lead, they'll finish one-two.
+Accordingly, Frankel talked to the owner of Roses in May, Ken Ramsey, and said, "If we lay first and second and the jockeys keep them slow and don't kill each other trying for the lead, they'll finish one-two.
 You know what I'm saying?
 If they're not stupid and they stay cool, we'll be one-two."
 Ramsey agreed with the logic.
 "That's the best shot we got, and if I outrun you or you outrun me, we're still talking about $800,000 for second.
-That's nothing to sneeze at", said Ramsey.
+That's nothing to sneeze at,” said Ramsey.